Tool Comparisons

 These two platforms are so similar that the decision often comes down to UX preference and existing integrations.

 Both cost $50K+ per year.
-The question isn't which is better — it's whether your team is ready for ABM at this level.
+The question is whether your team is ready for ABM at this level, not which tool is better.

 Instantly sends more emails cheaper.
 Apollo does more beyond email.
 Your workflow decides.